emc2cube/MySWeMosGWShield/README.md

 Special Kicad libraries
 ---------------

-This project use the [Kicad footrpints and templates for wemos D1 mini board](https://github.com/jerome-labidurie/d1_mini_kicad) library.
+This project use the [Kicad footprints and templates for WeMos D1 mini board](https://github.com/jerome-labidurie/d1_mini_kicad) library.